kemalbayindir/Springboot-JWT/README.md

 Step 1 : Login & Get token
 ---------------------------
-You should first post to login class a basic LoginMember object (i used postman for this)
+You should first post a basic LoginMember object to auth/login method (i used postman for this)

 ![alt text](https://raw.githubusercontent.com/kemalbayindir/Springboot-JWT/master/screenshots/post.png)